 Take your vacation on the road this summer

 Thinking of towing a camper for your family vacation?
-Here are some tips to get you started, plus ways OnStar and a Connected Vehicle Plan can help during your family trip.
+Here are some tips to get you started, plus ways One

-With millions of Americans looking for alternatives to hotel stays and airline flights during the pandemic, there’s a new type of vacation that has surged in popularity: towing a pop-up camper or camper trailer behind your vehicle.
+Since the pandemic, when millions of Americans were looking for alternatives to hotel stays and airline flights, a new type of vacation has surged in popularity: towing a pop-up camper or camper trailer behind your vehicle.
 For travelers looking to indulge their wanderlust, it’s a great way to still get out of town while avoiding hotels and airports.
 From the OnStar Guardian® app to in-vehicle data, we’ve got some family vacation tips to keep your journey fun and carefree.

 It’s easy to see why so many people are hitting the road when you consider the freedom this kind of travel affords you: You set your own schedule, stop and park wherever you like and more.
 And with the advancements in technology, comfort, convenience and innovation, it’s like a luxury five-star hotel on wheels — one you can tow behind your own truck or SUV.